Nditah/node-graphql-lesson-03/README.md

 ```

 Note: You can choose which fields to return from the mutation by adding or removing fields within the curly braces following **registerStudent**.
-For example, if you wanted to only return the id and email you could simple omit the fullname, dept and enrolled field.
+For example, if you wanted to only return the id and email you could simple omit the fullName, dept and enrolled field.

 You have successfully created and tested the GraphQL server.
 In the next step, you will create a GitHub repository for the project.